Aisha Banerjee and moving into a new city!

 We find ourselves confused and lonely because we have left behind the only world we ever knew.
-And now in the hustle of the city, we find ourselves surrounded by people who speak, eat, and dress differently.
-Aisha who has come all the way from Kolkata to make it big in Mumbai as a writer goes through the same emotions.
-But in the chaos, she finds freedom and a sense of self, a will to explore more, and above all she finds independence, the one thing that she came for.
+And now, in the hustle of the city, we find ourselves surrounded by people who speak, eat, and dress differently.
+Aisha who has come from Kolkata to make it big in Mumbai as a writer goes through the same emotions.
+But in the chaos, she finds freedom and a sense of self, a will to explore more, and above all, she finds independence.
+And that’s exactly what she came to Mumbai for.

 The Mess of New Beginnings

-It can be totally uncomfortable in the beginning to adjust to new routines and culture but as they say, life begins at the end of your comfort zone.
+In the beginning, it can be uncomfortable to adjust to new routines and culture but as wise people say, life begins at the end of your comfort zone.
 We may make mistakes and everything may not work out as we planned but that’s how it works, that’s how being in a new place prepares us to face the harsh realities of life.
 We learn to take charge of our lives, we make some wonderful friends who may be there with us for the rest of our life like Aisha had Sid, and above all, we gather some amazing experiences that we will cherish for a lifetime.

-There is no better character in Indian cinema who reflects the excitement, the loneliness, and the liberation one finds after relocating to a new city in search of a better life.
-For some reason, I feel that Wake up Sid is more of Aisha’s story than Sid’s and while Aisha continues to be one of the best-depicted characters on the silver screen.
+No better character in Indian cinema reflects the excitement, the loneliness, and the liberation one finds after relocating to a new city in search of a better life.
+For some reason, I feel that Wake up Sid is more of Aisha’s story than Sid’s.
+Aisha continues to be one of the best-depicted characters on the silver screen.

 Well, I don’t intend to be gender-biased, but things are pretty convenient for men than it is for women, no matter which part of the world you are.
 There is a reason why a good fraction of Indian parents are extremely speculative and concerned about letting their daughters find a new shelter all by themselves.